boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 : The value should be encoded in fewer octets as per the guidelines in {{Section 6.2 of !RFC7011}}.
 Given TCP kind allocation practices and the option mapping above, fewer octers are likely to be used for Flows with common TCP options.
 For example, the following
-      provides an example of reported values for a TCP Flow that includes End of Option List, Maximum Segment Size, and Window Scale options.
+      shows the reported values for a TCP Flow that includes End of Option List, Maximum Segment Size, and Window Scale options.
-      One octet would be sufficient to report the observed options.
+      One octet is sufficient to report these observed options.

 ~~~~
 MSB                                                       LSB